abhishekrathore/fullstackbootcamp2019/00_WEB_BASICS/3_BOOTSTRAP/README.md

 ## 7. Make Responsive Grid

 Create 2 list side-by-side using Bootstrap grid.
-List should collapse under each other in small screen for `xs` screen size
+List should collapse under each other in small screen for `sm` screen size

 ### Output